 From the trenches of our Son-Rise bubble, here are the highlights shared with friends and family during June 2010, our 2nd month into the program.

 Lately, Joaquin is the bright center of my universe.
 A developmental summary of 2.5-year-old Joaquin, six weeks after starting the son-rise program.

-An explanation of Son-Rise, the therapy we’ve followed since diagnosing our son’s autism.
-One month into the program has shown miraculous shifts and a promising journey.
+Explaining the Son-Rise program, the therapy we’ve followed since diagnosing our son’s autism.
+A single month into it has shown miraculous shifts and a promising journey.